 Table of Contents

+For airlines, hotels and others hospitality businesses, this means fewer confirmed fraud cases, lowering the bar for fraudsters to wage successful attacks and enabling multiple attempts or even large-scale campaigns to go unnoticed.
 So how can hospitality companies prevent this growing threat?
 This blog will provide background on what’s driving hospitality fraud, the tactics fraudsters use to steal reward points and what businesses can do to protect their customers.

-What’s driving the trend in hospitality fraud?
+What’s driving the trend in loyalty point fraud?

 The rewards points and loyalty program perks associated with hospitality and travel accounts can be redeemed for free hotel stays, discounted flights, upgrades or other valuable services.
 Additionally, fraudsters can use stolen credit card information linked to these accounts to make fraudulent purchases, often for expensive travel bookings or luxury accommodations.